-Israeli forces kill Palestinian at West Bank checkpoint
+Israeli forces shot dead a Palestinian man at a checkpoint in northern

 The soldiers fired at the Palestinian as he was passing through Bekaot checkpoint to the east of Nablus city.